 A 50kg rottweiler has taken on the role of father and protector of three abandoned kittens that were left to die in Tauranga.

-The trio were found dumped under the Sandhurst overpass last week and taken to Bayfair Vets, which put a post on the Animals of Tauranga website asking for someone to take them on.
+The trio were found dumped under the Sandhurst overpass last week and taken to Bayfair Vets, which put a post on Animals of Tauranga asking for someone to take them on.

 Chelles McIntosh responded to the call for help and found her dog Bear was fascinated with the tiny bundles of fur.

-The rottweiler liked to lick 2-week-old Inky, Pinky and Ponky clean every time they had finished a feed of milk formula.
+The rottweiler liked to lick two-week-old Inky, Pinky and Ponky clean every time they had finished a feed of milk formula.

 "Bear is an absolute mother hen when it comes to babies."